Proposals for new Australian states: South Coast

 There was a small movement in the 1940s to create a new state in south-east New South Wales and north-east Victoria.
 The proposed state would have reached from Batemans Bay on the coast to Kiandra in the Snowy Mountains, and as far south as Sale in Victoria.
 The proposed state capital was Bega.
 Despite calls from local advocacy groups for a Royal Commission into the idea, it was met with little success.

 Proposals from other countries

+Dutch New Guinea

+In 1903, the Barton government requested that the British government seek the pre-emptive right for Australia to purchase Dutch New Guinea (then part of the Dutch East Indies) from the Netherlands, intending to prevent the possibility that the territory be sold to Germany.
+The Dutch government advised that the territory was not for sale.

+A renewed Australian interest in Dutch New Guinea emerged in response to the Indonesian War of Independence and the Dutch–Indonesian Round Table Conference in 1949, which resulted in Dutch recognition of the United States of Indonesia but Dutch New Guinea remaining under the sovereignty of the Netherlands.
+In 1950, ALP opposition leader H. V. Evatt publicly urged the Menzies government to either purchase Dutch New Guinea from the Netherlands or seek a United Nations trusteeship administered by Australia, in order to prevent an Indonesian takeover.
+Gallup Polls conducted between 1950 and 1960 found that a plurality of Australians favoured western New Guinea being placed under Australian control or trusteeship, with one poll in 1958 finding that 47 percent of respondents favoured Australian control of the territory.

 East Timor

 During the process of Portuguese decolonisation in East Timor in 1974, a political party was formed called ADITLA (Associação Democratica para a Integração de Timor-Leste na Austrália, Democratic Association for the Integration of East Timor into Australia) by local businessman Henrique Pereira.
 It found some support from the ethnic Chinese community, fearful of independence or integration with Indonesia but was disbanded when the Australian government rejected the idea in 1975.